-- Position: Professor of Information and Communication Design
+- Position: Head of School, Professor of Information and Communication Design

-- Areas of expertise: Information Design; Instructional Design; Typographic Design; Graphic Design; User- and Human-Centred Design.
+- Areas of expertise: Information Design; Communication Design; Typographic Design; Graphic Design; User- and Human-Centred Design.

 - Email: M.Lonsdale@leeds.ac.uk

 - Website: Academia.edu | LinkedIn | Googlescholar | Researchgate | ORCID | White Rose

 In 1996 I received a 4-year degree (Licenciatura) in Visual Communication from ESAD, Matosinhos, Portugal.
 In 2006 I received my PhD from the Department of Typography and Graphic Communication, University of Reading, UK.
 I had a seven-year career break from academia and then joined the School of Design at the University of Leeds in January 2015.

 I am a Professor of Information and Communication Design and have experience of teaching design theory and practice, and research methods for design in higher education, both in Portugal and in the UK since 1997.
 I have also worked as a design practitioner since 1996, having established my own design studio (in partnership) at the time.